-All hail the queen!
+All hail the gueen!
 The reigning state agricultural insect is the queen honey bee - which makes sense!
 Worker bees that belong to the queen's colony contribute greatly to state agriculture by acting as pollinators for many types of crops.
-While you cannot see the queen in the hive, she is there, surrounded by the bees of her colony.
+Zoom in to get DISCOVER a closer look at a queen!

 The black bear, which averages approximately 250 pounds in weight and 4 to 7 feet in length, is impressive as the state mammal.
 Once found across the state, the black bear population dwindled and for many years could only be found in southwest Alabama near Mobile.
-Recently, black bears migrated into northeast Alabama from Georgia.
-The increasing numbers of this high conservation concern animal excite many state naturalists.
+Recently. black bears migrated into northeast Alabama from Georgia.
+The increasing numbers of this high conservation concern animal HILLTOP WOODLANDS excite many state naturalists.

 As this state bird flies, you see a quick flicker of the color yellow from the tips of its wings.
-The visual of these yellow feathers is how this bird came to be known by its two most recognized names - the northern flicker and the yellow-hammer.
+The visual of these yellow feathers is how this bird came to be known by its two most recognized names - the northern flicker and the vellow-hammer.

 How monumental - Sylacauga marble, the Alabama state rock, has been used in construction of monuments and buildings across the country, including the Lincoln Memorial and the United States Capitol.
-It is valued for its pure white color and crystalline texture.
+It is valued for its pure FOUNDATIONS white color and crystalline texture.

 You will need to search through the many different shells on display to find the Alabama state shell called the Juno Volute, or Johnstone's Junonia.
-This gastropod is found on the Gulf Coast and named after Kathleen Johnstone from Mobile, who wrote books on collecting seashells.
+This gastropod is found on the Gulf Coast and named after ÔCEANS Kathleen Johnstone from Mobile, who wrote books on collecting seashells.

 Can you find the growth stages of the Alabama state tree in the Exhibit?
-The longleaf pine depends on fire for its seeds to root in the soil, grows as a grass for up to seven years, and then quickly shoots up several feet!
+The longleaf pine depends on fire for its seeds to root in the soil, grows as a grass for up to seven years, and then guickly shoots up several feet!
 Once mature, this fireresistant tree towers up to 120 feet tall.